-Net change in fund balances - total governmental funds \$ 3,296,836 Governmental funds do not report revenues that are not available to pay current obligations.
+Net change in fund balances - total governmental funds \$ (561,065) Governmental funds do not report revenues that are not available to pay current obligations.
 In contrast, such revenues are reported in the Statement of Activities when earned.
-The difference is for property taxes.
-212 Governmental funds report capital outlays for developer reimbursements and construction costs as expenditures in the funds; however, in the Statement of Activities , the cost of capital assets is charged to expense over the estimated useful life of the asset.
-Capital outlays Depreciation/amortization expense \$ 3,136,648 (436,094) 2,700,554 The issuance of long-term debt provides current financial resources to governmental funds, while the repayment of principal uses current financial resources.
+The difference is for property taxes and related penalty and interest.
+6,964 Governmental funds report capital outlays for developer reimbursements and construction costs as expenditures in the funds; however, in the Statement of Activities , the cost of capital assets is charged to expense over the estimated useful life of the asset.
+Capital outlays Depreciation/amortization expense \$ 767,908 (435,390) 332,518 The issuance of long-term debt provides current financial resources to governmental funds, while the repayment of principal uses current financial resources.
 However, neither transaction has any effect on net assets.
 Other elements of debt financing are reported differently between the fund and government wide statements.
-Issuance of long term debt (15,160,000) Payment to refunding bond escrow agent 6,944,912 Principal payments Bond discount 730,000 146,226 Bond premium (246,026) Interest expense accrual (214,070) r (== -,- , 0) (7,798,958) Change in net position of governmental activities \$ (1,801,356)
+Issuance of long term debt Payment to refunded bond escrow agent Principal payments Bond discount Bond premium Interest expense accrual (2,905,000) 2,579,800 1,140,000 25,888 (74,562) (25,467) 740,659 Proceeds from the sale of a capital asset provide financial resources in the funds; however, in the Statement of Activities , the difference between proceeds and the net book value of the asset is recorded as a gain or loss.
+Proceeds from the sale of capital asset (23,100) Loss on sale of capital asset (27,428) (50,528) Change in net position of governmental activities \$ 468,548